MikeYan01/nba2k-player-ratings/README.md

     npm start
     ```

-3. Observe console for status and retrieve `./data/roster.json` when the program completes.
+3. Observe the status in console and retrieve `./data/roster.json` when the program completes.